Chercher pour trouver

 Step 5

-I process
+I process information |

 I analyze the information selected in light of the research question